-Patent Search that often baffles a beginner searcher is where to start a patent search.
-It should be understood that inherently all inventions fill a need by solving a problem.
+Issue that often baffles a beginner searcher is where to start a patent search.
+It should be understood that all inventions fill a need by solving a problem.
 The solution to the problem includes what the invention is and what the invention does.
-This is an important distinction to make prior to starting the search.
+This is an important line to draw prior to starting the search.

-While performing any patent search, the searcher should try to compartmentalize the invention disclosure provided by the inventor/client into discrete, searchable features by considering the following questions:
+While performing any patent search, the searcher should try to break the invention disclosure provided by the inventor/client into discrete, searchable features by considering the following questions:

 - What is the problem that the invention is trying to solve?